agrc/DEQ-TankRisk/README.md

-# DEQ-TankRisk

-## DEQ Tank Risk Assessment Tool
+# DEQ Tank Risk Assessment Tool

-ArcGIS Pro python tool that calculates a relationship between facilities with underground storage tanks and a variety of statewide environmental features.
+This project is for an ArcGIS Pro python tool that calculates a relationship between facilities with underground storage tanks with a variety of statewide environmental features.

-**Requires Advanced license level.**

-### Recognized Features
+## Usage

+1. Go to releases tab and download `tank_risk_tool.*.zip` from the assests
+1. Unip the tool and add it to your pro project from the catalog pane
+1. Add the following layers to your map. **Feature names must be exact.** Layers that are **not visible** will **not** be included in the analysis.
    - Aquifer_RechargeDischargeAreas
    - ShallowGroundWater
    - SurfaceWaterZones
    - StreamsNHDHighRes
    - DWQAssessmentUnits
    - Wetlands
    - CensusTracts2010
    - GroundWaterZones
    - wrpod
    - Soils
    - LakesNHDHighRes

-**Feature names must be exact.**
+1. Run the tool with the parameters
+   - Select the Facility UST layer
+   - Select the map name that has the risk factor layers
+   - Choose the output folder where the risk values are stored

+### Prerequisites

+1. An advanced license level